Showing posts with label vendors. Show all posts

 2024 Apr 27, Car & Tractor Show, Tee-Ball Game, Art Museum and Sisters

-Hubby and I rode to Killen Park for the Killen Log 877 Classic Car Show, which featured bikes, jeeps, classic cars, and new cars.
+My husband and I rode to Killen Park for the Killen Log 877 Classic Car Show, which featured a mix of bikes, jeeps, classic cars, and new cars.

 Cahaba Shrine Hillbillies truck at Car show

-We parked along the side of the park.
-Lots of cars and people there.
-The farmers market, Scoccer Games, Vendors, Car and Tractor Shows.
+We parked alongside the park.
+Many cars and people were present, including those attending the farmers' market, soccer games, Vendors, and Car and Tractor Shows.

-It has been several months since I have visited the park.
-Lots of new construction of new buildings, and Disk Golf is now installed.
+It has been several months since I last visited the park.
+Many new buildings are being constructed, and disc golf courses are now installed.

-There was also a tractor show featuring several old and new John Deer and other tractors.
+There was also a tractor show featuring several old and new John Deere tractors, as well as others.

-We strolled through the farmers market, stopping to buy stone ground cornmeal and some fresh strawberries.
+We strolled through the farmers market, stopping to buy stone-ground cornmeal and fresh strawberries.

 Ripe home-grown strawberries